combient/Whisper/README.md

 It will generate a json file with the transcription divided up according to punctuation and with timestamps for each sentence.

+### How to use

+1. Upload a video to your Google Drive in the `/WhisperVideo folder` ( you can also reuse a video from the `/WhisperVideo/ProcessedVideo` directory by moving it back to the `/WhisperVideo` folder and deleting the files under `JsonFiles`, `TextFiles`and `AudioFiles`).

+2. Open the notebook in Google Colab and run all the cells.

+3. Check the `/WhisperVideo/JsonFiles` folder for the json file with the transcription.

 ### Example json output

 ````json